 If you find a stove gas leak in your kitchen, it’s incredibly important to call a technician or your gas company as soon as you can.
 Natural gas is a dangerous substance if it isn’t under control and can cause all sorts of harm.
 While your gas stove is highly durable and more than likely won’t break or cause leaks frequently, it’s important to get its connections and your piping checked regularly to prevent any potential issues.

-For both gas line repairs and home appliance maintenance, contact us at Clover Services for quick and reliable service.
+For both gas line repairs and home appliance maintenance, contact us at Clover Contracting for quick and reliable service.